 In comparision with megalithic architecture, the term megalithic art is traditionally used to denote art carved onto megaliths in Neolithic and Bronze Age Europe.
 Typically characterized by abstract geometric patterns and other interlaced flora and fauna motifs, as exemplified by Celtic La Tene designs, it was often employed to decorate orthostats or capstones of megalithic tombs.
 The magnificent engravings at Newgrange represent the first step in the history of Irish visual art.

-The prehistoric Bronze age occurred at different times around the world, depending on the availability of the two main ingredients, copper and tin.
+Bronze age art developed at different times around the world, depending on the availability of the two main ingredients, copper and tin.
 Because of this, some relatively advanced cultures - like China - with limited access to these minerals actually proceeded directly to the Iron Age before developing bronze.
 So the early use of bronze is not an automatic indicator of an advanced culture.
 So far as we know, the oldest known prehistoric bronze sculpture was produced by the Maikop culture in the Russian North Caucasus region around 3,500 BCE.
 However, these works would have been cast using arsenic bronze, a naturally occurring metal.
 By comparison, copper-and-tin bronze casting is more complex and needs more advanced technology.
 Such techniques appear to have emerged first in the Indus Valley Civilization of India during the period 3,000-1,000 BCE, where the local Harappan culture invented new methods in metallurgy production using copper, bronze, lead and tin.
 One of the greatest masterpieces of Indian sculpture is the Indus bronze known as "The Dancing Girl of Mohenjo-Daro", a 10 centimetre high statuette, made about 2,500 BCE, using the lost wax method.
 Bronzework was also a feature of early Chinese art: see, for instance, the Sanxingdui Bronzes (1200-1000 BCE).